SimonPrato11/floyd-warshall/README.md

 # Recursive Floyd Warshall Algorithm

-The project presents a Python implementation of the Floyd-Warshall algorithm using recursion.
+This project presents a Python implementation of the Floyd-Warshall algorithm using recursion.
 The algorithm computes the shortest paths in a directed graph, handling both positive and negative edge weights effectively, as long as there are no negative cycles.

 ## Installation